ron253/Twitter-Scraper/README.md

 Author: Ron Huang

-About
+About <br />

-This code is used for extracting flu-related tweets from twitter to feed into machine learning model for influenza predictions.
+This code is sed for extracting flu-related tweets from twitter to feed into machine learning model for influenza predictions.

 Installation
 Use any IDE/editor of your choice.
 The one I am using is pycharm.
 Click here to download the community version.